by Yusuf Hayat

 - Julie Drew, 'Cultural Composition: Stuart Hall on Ethnicity and the Discursive Turn', JAC, vol. 18, no. 2 (1998): 189.

-Yusuf Hayat recently completed the Bachelor of Art & Design (Honours) at UNISA: australienartmatte.wixsite.com
+Yusuf Hayat recently completed a Bachelor of Art & Design (Honours) at the University of South Australia, Adelaide. australienartmatte.wixsite.com